dssg/matching-tool/docs/sources/admin/updating.md

 ./scripts/run start
 ```

+## Clearing a Master Table for a Schema

+If column names, data types, or the primary key have changed in one of the schemas, you will have to delete the master table for that schema in the database.
+This is because once data has been uploaded for a particular schema, this master table will reflect the column names and data types present in the schema at that time, and all uploads are merged into this table for a coherent timeline of events.
+There is no procedure for 'upgrading' a master table with a new schema, because many schema updates will invalidate existing data.
+We recommend simply deleting the table and re-uploading any data.

+The master table resides in the `{jurisdiction}_{event_type}_master` in the [Postgres database](troubleshooting.md#querying-the-database).
+Example: A jurisdiction of `cook`, and event type of `hmis_service_stays` would be stored in `cook_hmis_service_stays_master`.
+Once this table has been deleted, it will be recreated upon the next user upload with the new schema.

 ## User and Role Management

 Access to the matching tool web application is handled with users and roles.